-Drug therapy for allergy moves forwardMay 12th, 2014 in Immunology /
+Drug therapy for allergy moves forwardMay 12, 2014 in Medicine & Health / Immunology

 Researchers have identified several target molecules which are suitable for the development of new allergy drugs.
 The Journal of Allergy and Clinical Immunology, the most prestigious journal in the field of allergology, has recently published an extensive review article on the prospects of drug therapy for allergy.
 Completed in a large-scale EU project, the lead author of the review article is Professor Ilkka Harvima of the University of Eastern Finland and Kuopio University Hospital.